Aux-Think: Exploring Reasoning Strategies for Data-Efficient Vision-Language Navigation

 As in Table \ref{tab:r2r_val_unseen}, our proposed \textbf{Aux-Think} achieves strong performance with and without extra data.
 We attribute these results to multilevel reasoning supervision.
 Our joint training on CoT-based reasoning, instruction reconstruction, and receding-horizon action prediction enriches the model’s semantic grounding and decision-making ability, allowing it to better generalize from limited data.
 Our method benefits from reasoning-induced supervision signals that align more closely with the high-level semantic structure of the instructions, making each training example more informative.

 To further assess the ability of Aux-Think, we evaluate it on the RxR-CE \cite{ku2020room} Val-Unseen split (Table~\ref{tab:app_rxr_val_unseen}).
 Compared to R2R-CE, RxR-CE includes more natural instructions and longer trajectories, making it a more realistic and challenging benchmark.
-Aux-Think achieves strong overall performance, particularly on the OSR metric, where it surpasses Uni-NaVid while using much fewer training data (920K vs. 5900K).
+Aux-Think achieves strong overall performance, particularly on the Success Rate (SR) metric, where it surpasses Uni-NaVid and NaVILA while using much fewer training data (1920K vs. 5900K and 3100K).
 This demonstrates the effectiveness of reasoning supervision under limited data.
 It is noted that performance on NE and SPL is relatively modest.
 This is likely due to the model's internalized reasoning behavior, learned during CoT training, which encourages broader exploration.
 Although this can lead to longer paths and reduced efficiency, it improves SR and OSR by increasing the likelihood of reaching the goal, especially in unfamiliar environments.